ravendb/docs/Documentation/6.0/Raven.Documentation.Pages/migration/client-api/client-breaking-changes.markdown

 {PANEL: Breaking Changes}

 * **ETL**
-  SQL ETL now tolerates errors on `Load`: load errors are thrown immediately, to distinguish between partial load errors that are used in SQL ETL, and, for example, commit errors that may happen during load.
+  SQL ETL no longer tolerates errors on `Load`: load errors are thrown immediately, to distinguish partial load errors that are used in SQL ETL from, for example, commit errors that may happen during load.
 (Prior to this change ETL would just advance instead of retrying.)

 * **Include from a Non-tracking session**
   A non-tracking session will now throw the below exception if an 'Include' operation is